 Who it Applies To

-The new rule applies to all 2-wheel drive vehicles under 12,000 lbs. gross vehicle weight.
+The new rule in Utah’s traction law applies to all 2-wheel drive vehicles under 12,000 lbs. gross vehicle weight.
 That means there are no updates that concern drivers of 4-wheel or all-wheel drive vehicles, and they may continue to use all-season tires on roads with weather restrictions.

 What’s New